 William Turner is another great British 19th century romantic painter of picturesque landscapes and dramatic marine paintings.

-You can see below one of two paintings of the Royal Yacht Club races at the Isle of Wight.
+Below, you can see one of two paintings of the Royal Yacht Club races at the Isle of Wight.
 Turner painted them for the architect John Nash, who lived in East Cowes Castle, that you can see in the background.

-The painting below, exhibited at the Royal Academy in 1835, shows fishermen using a baited line in the English Channel.
+The painting below shows fishermen using a baited line in the English Channel.
 Described as a “beautiful marine piece”, it is probably a pair with the next painting.

 The island of St Michael’s Mount is a site of a medieval monastery.
 A causeway at low tide links its harbour with the mainland.

 Turner experimented with light and colour, contrasting the luminous depiction of the church Santa Maria della Salute with the muddy water.
-The painting received mixed reviews at the Royal Exhibition in 1840.
+But the painting received mixed reviews at the Royal Exhibition in 1840.